arj377/http-server/README.md

 ## Overview

 A multithreaded HTTP/1.1 server built from scratch in modern C++ using POSIX sockets.
-Supports persistent connections, concurrent request handling with a thread pool, static file serving, MIME type detection, and zero-copy file transfers using `sendfile()`.
+The server supports persistent connections, concurrent request handling with a fixed-size thread pool, static file serving, MIME type detection, and zero-copy file transfers using `sendfile()`.

 ## Features